 The focus of our work in India is education - giving children the opportunity to receive an education that leads not only to employment, but to the development of the whole person.

 Education is a major key to breaking the poverty cycle.
 While education opens up employment opportunities, this is just one outcome, as it changes lives in many different ways.
 Education is essential for building self-esteem, financial security, social justice, health and long-term economic development for communities.
 It also enables people to be effective citizens, having a voice and the ability to participate in community decision-making.
 Education empowers people to be involved in local and national governments.

-This project provides education support to students through the provision of funding to quality, English-medium schools, as well as books, stationery, uniforms, transport and private tutoring as required.
+This project provides education support to students through the provision of funding to quality, English-medium schools, as well as books, stationery, uniforms, transport, medical treatment and accommodation and tutoring as required.

 Our work in India